Rushlin Boy and the Excellence in Broadcasting Network.

 He's strongly pro-life.

-He's he's actually done some legislation on this.
+He's actually done some legislation on this.

-He's not just talking a good game.
+He's not just talking a good name.

 Right, right, right.

-Uh he's strong on the border for sure.
+He's strong on the border, for sure.

-Uh he says he will have that border closed in six months, and I believe he will.
+He says he will have that border closed in six months, and I believe he will.

-He has that can do attitude.
+He has that can-do attitude.

-The how they're cheating on the patents and all this different stuff.
+He's strong on China, which nobody's really talking about, how they're cheating on the patents and all this different stuff.

 He's willing to take that on, and I think he has the answers.